ss0242/course-project-ITCS-6190/README.md

 The project tries to recommend movies tiles and music albums based on the TF-IDF score of the keywords supplied by the user.
 The final TF-IDF score is the addition of individual TF-IDF scores of each keyword.

-<h5>Tasks involved and approach</h5>
+<h4>Tasks involved and approach</h4>
 <br>1)transforming the Amazon reviews dataset in to appropriate format.
 The reviews file is a big json file consisting of item-id known as asin(in the terminologies of amazon) .
 This json has to be parsed and the reviews must be grouped by asin.
 Using the metadata.json file this asin is mapped on to the title and a saperate file is created corresponding to every title.
 Each file contains reviews corresponding to that title.
 <br>2)the data set is loaded in the form of dataframe
 <br>3)each document is assigned an id
 <br>4)the document is unfolded into tokens in order to calculate Term Frequency
-<br>5)tokens are extracted out and term frequecies are calculated using calculated using group by and aggregated count function
+<br>5)tokens are extracted out and term frequecies are calculated using group by and aggregated count function
 <br>6)similarly document frequencies are calculated using group by and aggregated count distinct function
 <br>7)idf score is calculated according to the formula :